pyupio/changelogs/README.rst

 When trying to get a changelog for a given package, there are a bunch of problems:

 - There is no central place to store a changelog.
 If a project has a changelog, it's most likely somewhere in the git repo at all kinds of different places.
 This makes it hard to find.
-- PyPi's meta data has no direct link to the git repo.
+- The package index meta data often has no direct link to the git repo.
 This makes the repo hard to find.
 - There is no changelog standard.
 Everyone uses a different approach.
 This makes it hard to parse.

 This project is trying to solve this by:

-- first querying PyPi for package meta data like the homapage or docs URL.
+- first querying the package vendor for package meta data like the homapage or docs URL.
-- if the meta data doesn't contain a valid URL to a repo, visit all available URLs and scrape them to one.
+- if the meta data doesn't contain a valid URL to a repo, visit all available URLs and scrape them to find one.
 - if there is a valid repo URL, visit the repo and look for possible changelogs like `Changes.txt`, `NEWS.md` or `history.rst`.
 - fetch the content and somewhat try to parse it.